Skip to content

 Start the axes from zero

-By comparing columns, we are actually comparing the length.
-If we don’t start the axis from zero, there will be a visual illusion.
-Check out the charts below.
-In the wrong case, the axis doesn't start from zero, and it seems that the value on the right is almost half as large as the value on the left.
-However, this isn’t true.
+When comparing bars, we are actually comparing their lengths.
+If we don’t start the axis from zero, it creates a visual illusion.
+Take a look at the charts below.
+In the incorrect example, the axis doesn't start from zero, making it appear as though the value on the right is almost half as large as the value on the left.
+However, this is not accurate.

-If the values are very large and close to each other, you may not see the difference in the columns.
-In this case, we recommend using a line chart.
+If the values are very large and close to each other, the difference between the bars may not be noticeable.
+In such cases, we recommend using a line chart.

-For such cases, you can add the possibility to switch the data display from bar chart to line chart in the settings.
+For such cases, you can add the possibility to switch the data display from a bar chart to a line chart in the settings.

-Keep in mind a reasonable order of values on the axes.
-For example, from the largest value to the smallest one, and if they represent months - from January to December, etc.
+Consider a logical order for the values on the axes.
+For instance, arrange them from the largest value to the smallest, or, if they represent months, from January to December, etc.

 Chart as an entry point

-When hovering over, the column/columns are highlighted with --chart-grid-bar-chart-hover.
+Upon hovering, the bar or bars are highlighted with --chart-grid-bar-chart-hover.

 Released under the MIT License.